birdears/birdears/README.md

 `birdears` is a software written in Python 3 for ear training for musicians (musical intelligence, transcribing music, composing).
-It is a clone of the method used by [Funcitional Ear Trainer App](https://play.google.com/store/apps/details?id=com.kaizen9.fet.android) for Android.
+It is a clone of the method used by [Funcitional Ear Trainer](https://play.google.com/store/apps/details?id=com.kaizen9.fet.android) app for Android.

 ### What is musical ear training